Policy document

 11.6

-The Council considers that a total of £16,000 in capital, investments and savings constitutes sufficient financial means to rent privately or buy a property.
+The Council considers that a total of £16,000 in capital, investments and savings constitutes sufficient financial means to secure a home in the private sector or buy a property.
 This includes equity from a property.
-The Council will only consider priority payments, such as rent and council tax, when taking debts into account.

 11.7